 • with existing ‘non-cool white’ trims and cabinets

-5. TRUE WHITE PAINT COLOURS
+5. TRUE WHITE PAINT COLORS

 Sherwin Williams Dorian Gray, white kitchen cabinets and buffet, teal accent stools and home decor.
 Kylie M Interiors and Alair Homes Nanaimo